District Cal-Card Procurement Card - Purchasing, Contracts and Auxiliary Services

 The most common reason for a transaction to be declined is the vendor has reported itself to VISA as a type of business that is restricted.
 For example, the card may not be used at a massage parlor.
 If a business that sells massage equipment has mistakenly identified itself as a massage parlor, the transaction would be declined.

 In some cases, purchases from businesses are restricted at one card level but not another.
 Users may request a temporary exemption to the restriction for a particular transaction through the Purchasing Department.

 Transaction and monthly limits are established for each card as determined by the Approving Official for the campus unit.
 Temporary increases for emergency purposes are available for immediate implementation by calling the Purchasing Department at (510) 659-6263.
 Permanent limit increases should be requested in writing by the Approving Official.

 Managing A Card

-To obtain a card, complete the New Card Request Form available from the Business Services Forms page.
+To obtain a card, complete the Cal-Card Purchasing Card Request Form (PDF) (also available from the Business Services Forms page).
 The form must be signed by an Approving Official (usually the vice president, associate vice president or dean of the campus unit) and the Approving Official's immediate supervisor then submitted to the Purchasing Department.